 - Christians should be exhorted to be diligent in following Christ, their Head, through penalties, death and hell.

 - And thus be confident of entering into heaven through many tribulations rather than through the false security of peace (Acts 14:22).

 Read the rest of Luther's Preface to the Small Catechism and the Small Catechism in it's entirety here.

-INTERESTED IN JOINING CALVARY LUTHERAN?
+INTERESTED IN JOINING OR VISITING CALVARY LUTHERAN?

 Please stop by any Sunday service and speak to a greeter or usher, or contact our church office directly at 816-444-6908.
 We look forward to speaking with you.